Photo: Julia Ebeling

 The range of formats offered in the Futurium Lab –workshops, guided tours, Open Lab Evenings and Open Lab Weekends – are suitable for wheelchair users.

 At many points in the exhibition, seats are available for visitors to take a break.
-Small chairs, wheelchairs and wheeled walkers are available to borrow at the information desk in the foyer.
+Small chairs and wheelchairs are available to borrow at the information desk in the foyer.

 Visually impaired people